 While the Glock handgun's design is surprisingly simple, there is still some confusion about how to clean a Glock handgun.
 We will cover the basics.
 I am beginning with how to take a Glock slide off.
 And continue all the way to completely disassembly and reassembly of your Glock.
 And I will even show you how to safety check a Glock to make sure you are good to go.

 Getting Started With How to Clean A Glock Handgun:

-The Glock handgun is known for its reliability, but even the most reliable machines need to be maintained for peak performance.
-Every Glock comes with an owner's manual that explains how to disassemble, clean, and lube it.
+The Glock handgun is known for its reliability, but we need to maintain even the most reliable machines.
+Every Glock comes with an owner's manual that explains how to disassemble, clean and lube it.
 But if you're like many gun owners, this book has never made an appearance outside of the sealed envelope it came in.

 Here is an in-depth article and video on the best practices for:

 The text will cover the above topics.
 However, for some specifics on how to completely disassemble the Glock, check out the video.

 Too many mishaps happen when people are cleaning their guns.
 Let's address how to ensure you are working with an unloaded firearm.
 This step is critical in any firearm disassembly, but as you will see, even more so when disassembling a Glock handgun.

 - First, point the firearm in a safe direction.

 - Next, remove the source of ammunition (your magazine).

 - Then, pull the slide completely to the rear, locking it open with the slide lock.
 Pulling the slide back should extract any round in the chamber.